iggredible/chatty.vim/README.md

 Generate a fizzbuzz code in Ruby.
 Use recursion
 ```

-Type `cHH`.
+Type `gAA`.
 You don't have to type anything for Prompt.
 Leave it blank.
 It will replace your original instruction "Generate a Fizzbuzz..." with the actual code!

 ```ruby
 def fizzbuzz_recursive(n)